-We have no legal training on these issues; our understanding of the English law on currency and damages is derived in general from McGregor on Damages (footnote 12, above), Chapter 16, at 16-019.
+We have no legal training on these issues; our understanding of the English law on currency and damages is derived in general from McGregor on Damages (op. cit., footnote 15), Chapter 16, at 16-019.

 Jugoslavenska Oceanska Polvidba v.
 Castle Investment Co Ltd, 1974.

 All as outlined in more detail in McGregor on Damages (op. cit. footnote 15), at 16-028.

 McGregor on Damages (op. cit. footnote 15), at 16-038.

 Commenting on Services Europe Atlantique Sud (SEAS) v.
 Stockholms Rederiaktiebolag SVEA, often known as The Folias, as quoted in McGregor on Damages (op. cit. footnote 15), at 16-039.

 The Folias, per McGregor on Damages (op. cit. footnote 15), at 16-037.